 Disaster struck in 1720, however, when Law discovered he had printed too much paper currency and tried to devalue the company's shares.
 Law's financial projects collapsed, and so did the Société when Law was sacked and fled the country.
 Sully, however, managed to profit from the disaster by persuading the British government to pay him to return with the other British watchmakers.
 It was on his return to London that Sully circulated his proposals for a society of arts.
 But the project found no takers: Britain had just seen its own financial crisis when the share prices of the South Sea Company collapsed.
-The South Sea Company had the monopoly on supplying African slaves to Spain's American colonies, and like the Mississippi Company had also been used to try and restructure the British government's debt.26 With the 1720 stock market crashes in both Paris and London, the reputation of all publicly traded companies, or 'projects', was tarnished.
+The South Sea Company had the monopoly on supplying African slaves to Spain's American colonies, and like the Mississippi Company had also been used to try and restructure the British government's debt.
+With the 1720 stock market crashes in both Paris and London, the reputation of all publicly traded companies, or 'projects', was tarnished.
 Sully's scheme for a society of arts, promising easy profits to its subscribers like any other project, was a non-starter.
-Rejected, Sully went back to France and managed to refound the Société des Arts in 1728, though he died later that year.27 The Société continued without him for about a decade, meeting privately in the apartments of a young aristocrat.
-Yet when the aristocrat lost interest and was called away to fight in a war, those involved became disaffected and all trace of the organisation disappeared.28 the need for the diffusion of useful knowledge was all the more urgent.
+Rejected, Sully went back to France and managed to refound the Société des Arts in 1728, though he died later that year.
+The Société continued without him for about a decade, meeting privately in the apartments of a young aristocrat.
+Yet when the aristocrat lost interest and was called away to fight in a war, those involved became disaffected and all trace of the organisation disappeared.

+Despite the abortive attempts in London and Paris, Sully was not alone in trying to create a society of arts.
+In both Ireland and Scotland, the need for the diffusion of useful knowledge was all the more urgent.
 Many Scots believed that the economic gap between England and Scotland had only widened since the union of the two states in 1707.
 To remedy the situation, in 1723 in Edinburgh a group of major landowners with a few natural philosophers established a 'Society of Improvers in the Knowledge of Agriculture in Scotland', which collected and disseminated information on the best agricultural techniques.
-They began with agriculture because it was, in their view, 'not only a science, but the life and support of all arts and sciences.29 In 1727 some of its members also obtained government funding for a 'Board of Trustees for Improving Manufactures and Fisheries of North Britain', to oversee the development of Scotland's major industries (Scotland was often referred to as 'North Britain' well into the nineteenth century).
+They began with agriculture because it was, in their view, 'not only a science, but the life and support of all arts and sciences.
+In 1727 some of its members also obtained government funding for a 'Board of Trustees for Improving Manufactures and Fisheries of North Britain', to oversee the development of Scotland's major industries (Scotland was often referred to as 'North Britain' well into the nineteenth century).
 The Board of Trustees lobbied for linen subsidies, sent spies to discover foreign techniques, encouraged foreign linen workers to immigrate, funded a few linenrelated inventions, and established schools to teach spinning and the drawing of woven patterns.
 Edinburgh's Society of Improvers hoped that Scotland would replace continental Europe as the main source of linen imports to England.